CarouselSMS/API_deprecated/sections/modules/module-help.md

 Module - help
 =============

-The help module listens for the HELP keywords to applications and makes sure that the response the application sends is delivered as Free To End User (FTEU) message.
+The Help module listens for help-related keywords sent to an application.
+When possible, we send replies as Free To End User (FTEU) messages.

 The module doesn’t do anything besides that.
-It delegates the processing to the client application, and wraps the response in the correct structure.
+It delegates the processing to your application, and wraps the response in the proper structure.

 Other modules
 -------------